 Use a flashlight to spot debris that may not be visible on the gun.
 Get this must-have Bore Light for free here!

 Choose cotton over synthetic, as they are better at holding solvents.

-So there you have it—the kit essentials you would need to clean your gun.
-Now are lawyers say we have to remind you to always unload your gun and test for safety first before cleaning it to avoid any disaster from happening.
-Lawyers are dumb, but so are you if you clean a loaded firearm.
+So there you have it — the kit essentials you need to clean your gun.
+Now, our lawyers say we have to remind you to always unload your gun and test for safety first before cleaning it to avoid any disaster from happening.
+Lawyers are dumb, but so are you if you clean a loaded firearm!

 Have you built your own kit?
 Do you have any bits of advice for building theirs, or even cleaning their gun?
 Share with us in the comments section below.